sehrishmastoor2166/ResearchSeminar/README.md

+For the research seminar Career-Relevant Writing Exercise I add the following project to my github account.

 # Breast Cancer Dataset

 I have worked on an independent project to explore various Machine Learning algorithms on breast cancer datasets from the UCI Machine Learning Repository to classify whether a set of readings from clinical reports are positive for breast cancer or not.